xiix0/scam/README.md

-Day of inquiry.
-You will be subpoenaed.
+You will step on the night soil of many countries.